Chaebol Families Decoded: The Korean Conglomerates Behind the Brands You Use Every Day

 Why does Korea have so many of these conglomerates?

 The chaebol system was built deliberately.
 After Park Chung-hee took power in 1961, his government directed state-controlled banks to give large low-interest loans to selected industrial families, with the condition that they hit export targets.
 Families who succeeded got more loans and more government contracts.
 This accelerated growth at the expense of competition.
 By the time Korea democratized in 1987, these families controlled whole sectors of the economy.
 The Asian financial crisis in 1997 collapsed some groups (Daewoo being the most famous) but the survivors came out stronger.
-Today, the KFTC formally designates 92 business groups as large conglomerates subject to regulation.
+Today, the KFTC formally designates 102 business groups as large conglomerates subject to regulation (as of the April 2026 cycle, up from 92 in 2025).

 Should I avoid working for a chaebol?